 “The power of dance to weave new worlds has been harnessed beautifully… A rich and unforgettable work.”
 The Stage.

 In 2009 the company joined forces with ex Petronio dancer Gerald Casel Dance to create Query, which toured Scotland and performed for three nights at the Cunningham studios in New York City.
-Most recently Greig has been performing his solo show Into the light at the Shanghai Dance festival (2009) and the Shanghai International Expo (2010).
+Greig performed his solo show Into the light at the Shanghai Dance festival (2009) and the Shanghai International Expo (2010).
 In 2013 we toured Do You Nomi made in collaboration with award winning theatre director Grant Smeaton.